Technigo/project-portfolio/README.md

 # Portfolio
     This project is a presentation of me and my work as a frontend developer.
-    The task this week was to implement a structure/design from figma where we had free choice in terms of images and colors.
-It was also important to make the site as accessible as possible.
+    Except for colour theme and header image, the design implemented is taken from a figma design.
+    The site has been tested accessibility with https://wave.webaim.org/ and https://jigsaw.w3.org/css-validator/.

 # The problem
-    The biggest problem was most definitely the scope of the task.
-It was very overwhelming in terms of the amount of elements present on the site we needed to implement as well as the level of accuracy we needed on the design part.
+    The biggest problem was the scope of the task.
+It was very difficukt both in terms of the amount of elements present on the site that needed to be implemented, as well as the level of accuracy needed on the design.

-    I found myself lost in the largeness of the task and therefore the structure in my files is not what I would have wanted.
-    However, I think the site looks and works alright and so the work of optimizing the code I feel is possible to continue with in the weeks to come.
+    Testing for accessibility also provided some issues.
+For example the contrast issues I had were in part due to the design.

 # View it live
     https://amandatange-portfolio.netlify.app/